When it comes to food, Hanoi is our favorite city in Vietnam. That’s saying a lot considering how good Vietnamese food is throughout the country.

 I am seriously salivating just looking at this picture right now.
 You’d think grilled pork was just grilled pork, but I went on a Hanoi food and market tour led by a chef and she told me that bun cha can vary greatly between cooks.
 It’s all in the seasoning.
 Eat here and you’ll quickly understand that not all bun cha are created equal.

 With the perfect combination of sweet, fatty, smokey, and savory, the bun cha at Bun Cha 74 Hang Quat may well have been the single best thing I ate in Vietnam.
 It was effing delicious.

 Their nem cua be was pretty darn good as well.
-Not quite as good I thought as Bún chả Hương Liên’s spring roll, but pretty darn close.
+Not quite as good I thought as Bún chả Hương Liên’s Vietnamese spring rolls, but pretty darn close.
 It wasn’t as flavorful but it was crisp and super delicate, giving way and crumbling between your teeth with little effort.

 Enter the alley and you’ll find these cooks busily grilling up the most mouth-watering medallions of pork.
 The smells wafting from this charcoal grill were ridiculous.

 I don’t know what you call them but this is how they grill bun cha.
 They sandwich a layer of pork between these wire tools then place them over hot coals to grill.
 They turn them over after a few minutes so the meat grills evenly on both sides.
-You’ll find street food vendors grilling meat like this everywhere in Hanoi.
+You’ll find Hanoi street food vendors grilling meat like this everywhere in the city.

 I sat inside but many customers were sitting on these tables and plastic stools randomly set up in the alley.
 This narrow open space between buildings was basically Bun Cha 74 Hang Quat.
 With food this good, who needs an actual restaurant?!